TwiN/gatus/README.md

     priority: 2
     name: "Health Check Alert: [ENDPOINT_GROUP] - [ENDPOINT_NAME]"
     content: "Alert triggered for [ENDPOINT_GROUP] - [ENDPOINT_NAME] - [ALERT_DESCRIPTION] - [RESULT_ERRORS]"
+    # You can also add group-specific configurations, which will
+    # override the default configuration for the specified groups
+    overrides:
+      - group: "core"
+        list-id: "987654321"
+        priority: 1

 endpoints:
   - name: website